simonw/1991-WWW-NeXT-Implementation/README.md

 > The "WorldWideWeb" application for the NeXT is a prototype Hypertext browser/editor.
 It allows direct access to Hypertext servers, files and news.

 I mirrored it to GitHub to make the code easier to browse.

+[Implementation/Features.html file](https://www.w3.org/History/1991-WWW-NeXT/Implementation/Features.html) provides a historic changelog.

-I backdated the commit dates to the last-modified day for each of the files - the [Implementation/Features.html file](https://www.w3.org/History/1991-WWW-NeXT/Implementation/Features.html) provides a historic changelog.
+I backdated the commit dates to the last-modified day for each of the files.
 Notes on how I did that: [Back-dating Git commits based on file modification dates](https://til.simonwillison.net/git/backdate-git-commits).